GO-PC-Build/API/README.md

 #### About

 This route can be used to check if the API is up.
-No authorization is required for this route.

 #### Return type